sitedata/checklyhq.com/site/content/docs/alerting/sms-delivery.md

 ![send monitoring alerts with SMS](/docs/images/alerting/sms.png)

-> SMS alert channels are only available at the account level in the global alert channels.
-You can add up to 5 phone numbers.
+You can add as many SMS channels as you like.

 ## Supported countries and regions